MicrosoftDocs/azure-devops-docs/docs/pipelines/process/scheduled-triggers.md

 <a name="limits"></a>
 ## Limits on the number of scheduled runs

 There are certain limits on how often you can schedule a pipeline to run.
 These limits have been put in place to prevent misuse of Azure Pipelines resources - particularly the Microsoft-hosted agents.
-While we may change this limit from time to time or from organization to organization, this limit is usually around 1000 runs per pipeline per week.
+This limit is around 1000 runs per pipeline per week.

 ## Migrating from the classic editor